Viasha/Election_Analysis/README.md

 - Charles Diana DeGette who received 73.8% of the vote and 272,892 number of votes

 ## Challenge Overview
+Seth and Tom, the two Board of Elections employees asked for additional information:
+  1. the voter turnout for each county
+  2. The percentage of voters from each county of the total count
+  3. The county with the highest turnout

 ## Challenge Summary
+### Election Results
+  - Total Votes: 369,711
+  - County Results:
+    - Jefferson: 10.5: (38,855)
+    - Denver: 82.8% (306,055)
+    - Arapahoe: 6.7% (24,801)
+  - Most County Votes: Denver
+  - Candidate Results:
+    - Charles Casper Stockham: 23% (85,213)
+    - Diana DeGette: 73.8% (272,892)
+    - Raymon Anthony Doane: 3.1% (11,606)
+  - Election Winner:
+    - Diane DeGette
+    - Vote Count: 272,892
+    - Percentage: 73.8%